okfn-brasil/ISSN-L-Resolver/README.md

  * *isN*: check if a query string is a valid ISSN (registered in the database).
  * *isC*: like *isN* but also checking format.
 See SQL `lib.issn_check()`.

-The letters in the *standard operation names* are used in the following sense:
+The letters in these *standard operation names* are used in the following sense:

  * "C": the canonic URN string (the "official string" and unique identifier);
  * "N": URN, *canonical* or *"reference URN"* (a simplified non-ambiguous version of the canonical one);